No Silver Bullet – Sharding and MongoDB

 Good luck sharding and don’t believe anyone who tells you their tool makes it easy.

-5 comments on “No Silver Bullet – Sharding and MongoDB”
+5 Responses to “No Silver Bullet – Sharding and MongoDB”